 During the webinar, participants reflected on their own experiences.
 What are the indicators of positive school culture?
-Positive feedback, listening to students, and asking what they need were cited as examples to support an inclusive culture.
+Positive feedback, listening to children, and asking what they need were cited as examples to support an inclusive culture.
 Any underlying privilege also must be recognized.

 Servant leadership, a business principle, can also be applied to educational programs.
 In a traditional leadership hierarchy, everyone falls under the assigned leader.
-The servant leadership model can be flipped for early education programs, so the customer (in this case, the student) is the primary focus.
+The servant leadership model can be flipped for early education programs, so the customer (in this case, the child) is the primary focus.
 This ensures that children have everything they need to maximize their potential.

 Improving a program’s culture is about more than how teachers interact with children, however.
 It also encompasses your interactions with administrators, parents, coaches, and other teachers.
 Supporting individual needs creates a strong culture for everyone involved.